He says it will benefit farmers; Opposition cries foul

-He said the media was making a hue and cry over increasing prices.
+He said the media was making a hue and cry of increasing prices.
 “Media says the cost of food has increased, but it is benefiting farmers... and the government is in favour of farmers’ profit.”

 Besides the SP, the Bharatiya Janata Party and the Janata Dal (United) attacked Mr. Verma, accusing the Congress and the government of being oblivious to ground realities and ignoring the plight of the common man.

 “The rise in the prices of potato, tomato and other vegetables is always highlighted.
-But this doesn’t happen when prices of cement, steel and cloth go up.
+But this doesn’t happen when prices of cement, steel and cloth goes up.
 Fees of public schools and medical and engineering courses have gone up manifold, making it extremely difficult for children of farmers to pursue those,” he said.

 SP leader Mohan Singh said: “His remarks are highly irresponsible.
 It clearly shows that he is not in touch with ground realities.
 Farmers are not getting remunerative prices, be it for vegetables or other products.”